 Diluting the area where your dog pees can reduce damage from their urine.
 By diluting the nitrogen, you limit the burning effect that the nitrogen has on your grass.

-Lawn car expert, William, recommended using a cup of water or the hose to dilute the area after your dog pees.
+Our local lawn care expert, William, recommended using a cup of water or the hose to dilute the area right after your dog pees.
 This could be a very effective method of reducing the burn to your lawn if done in a timely manner.

 Designated Potty Area